 Streets are mostly not narrow, but mostly wide enough – even the mountain roads.
 And streets, apart from cities and busy towns, are not busy, making driving in Croatia a lot of fun.

 Also, the drivers in Croatia are completely different from the drivers in Italy.

 They are much more considerate and patient.
 Yes, I love driving in Croatia – actually, the Croatia road trip has been one of my favorite trips so far (probably even better than driving in Switzerland with its amazing mountain roads).

 Croatia and Italy are both NOT budget-friendly destinations, in general.

-So, if you are budget-conscious, then Croatia is probably the better place to visit, though prices are increasing with the more visitors the country gets.
+If you are budget-conscious, then Croatia is probably the better place to visit, though prices increase with the more visitors the country gets.

 So, why is Italy so dog-friendly?
 First of all, quite a lot of accommodations allow dogs.
 Sure, not all do, but compared to many other countries in Europe, dogs are often welcomed – and many times, without an extra charge.

-Second, Italians show a lot of affection to dogs (at least to smaller dogs).
-My dog, Puppy, makes friends daily (and he normally is not the friendliest dog) because Italians talk to him in such a beautiful voice (and Italian is such a sweet language that dogs like it in general, I assume).
+Second, Italians show a lot of affection for dogs (at least to smaller dogs).
+My dog, Puppygak, makes friends daily.
+He normally is not the friendliest dog, but Italians talk to him in such a beautiful voice (and Italian is such a sweet language that dogs like it generally, I assume).

 On the other hand, he was allowed on boats in Dubrovnik and Rovinj.